mrocklin/thesis/nwp.md

 Numerical weather prediction benefits society.
 Major industries like agriculture and construction rely on short-term forecasts to determine day-to-day operation.
 The power grid relies on 12-24 hour forecasts to predict both load (due to climate control) and supply (due to weather dependent renewable energies) so that it can maintain a balanced resource without blackouts or burnouts.
 Severe weather events are substantially less fatal due to several day advanced warning.
 Food is substantially cheaper; agriculture insurance is a multi-billion dollar industry in the United States alone.

 Numerical weather prediction is also computationally challenging.
-It requires substantial atmospheric modeling, the simulation of difficult PDEs that represent an inherently chaotic system.
+It requires substantial atmospheric modeling to simulate difficult sets of PDEs that represent an inherently chaotic system.
 These must be solved over a very large domain (the United States) and yet very finely resolved both in space (10km) and in time (minutes) to maintain numerical stability.
 Forecasts must be rerun frequently as a variety of new observations are recorded and assimilated and they must be run substantially faster than nature herself evolves.

 #### WRF